mendix/docs/content/apidocs-mxsdk/apidocs/property-types-pluggable-widgets.md

 ### 2.4 Enumeration

-Enumeration allows user to select one out of multiple options defined in the XML.
+Enumeration allows user to select one out of multiple options defined in the *XML*.
 A key of a selected enum option is passed as `string` prop to a client component.

 #### 2.4.1 XML Attributes